submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 The workflow is as follows:

 - Lighthouse agent connects to the broker's K8s API server.
-- For every service in the local cluster for which an exported service is created, the agent creates a corresponding MultiClusterService resource and exports it to the broker to be consumed by other clusters.
+- For every Service in the local cluster for which a ServiceExport has been created, the agent creates a corresponding MultiClusterService resource and exports it to the broker to be consumed by other clusters.
 - For every MultiClusterService resource in the broker exported from another cluster, it creates a copy of it in the local cluster.